CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 ## Enchantments

 A subtype of spells are enchantments.
-Enchantments can be considered physical spells, as these rely on item entities as "containers", and are automatically activated depending on the specified usage and `condition`, instead of being `a`ctivated directly or casted by someone.
+Enchantments are bound to different "containers", such as items, mutations, bionics or even effects (the type).
+Enchantment effects are thus active depending on the state of the container and what they grant, instead of being `a`ctivated directly or casted by someone.

-Depending on their effects on the user, enchantments can behave like blessings, by granting positive stats and subspells, curses if such effects are detrimental to the user (through a clever use of the `NO_TAKEOFF` flag), or a mix of both.
+Depending on their effects on the user, enchantments can behave like blessings, by granting positive stats and effects, curses if such effects are detrimental to the user (through a clever use of the `NO_TAKEOFF` flag), or a mix of both.

 | Identifier                  | Description
 |---                          |---